kit-data-manager/metastore2/restDocuV2.md

 others.
 This will be of interest while accessing/updating an existing schema.(if authorization is enabled)

-License URI is optional.
-It’s new since 1.4.2.

 ## Registering a Metadata Schema Document

 The following example shows the creation of the first XSD schema only